WilliamHuynh5/unsw-cse-home-computing-wsl2/installation.md

 ```
 wsl --install
 ```
-5. And voila!
+5. Wait for the installation to complete, and voila!
 You can confirm your installation, by typing the following command and pressing **Enter**:
 ```
 wsl -l -v
 ```